 At St Andrew’s we value the development of our musicians through a successful music program.
 An important part of this is incorporating a scholarship and instrumental assistance program that act hand in hand to not only provide opportunity for students to excel but also offer financial assistance to families wanting to further their children’s musical education.

 A Music Scholarship holder must also be available to attend all weekly rehearsals in all school ensembles that they are selected to perform.
 They will also be expected to attend all College functions and performances when requested.
 A Scholarship holder will be required to perform as a soloist, at a College concert or event, on at least one occasion during each year.
 All standards are monitored and discussed at an annual review, and the continuing Scholarship will be at the discretion of the Principal.
+Student’s applying for a Music Scholarship will need to:

 More information about the Music Scholarship application process can be found here.